-The affirmative vote of the holders of a plurality of the votes cast by stockholders at the Meeting is required for Proposal No. 1 to elect the nominees as Class I Directors of the Company.
+The affirmative vote of the holders of a plurality of the votes cast by stockholders at the Meeting is required for Proposal No. 1 to elect the one nominee as a Class III Director of the Company.
 Abstentions and broker non-votes will not have any effect on Proposal No. 1.